forestgrape/coronavirus/monitor_and_control.md

 > Mind set I follow to tackle SARS-CoV-2:
 > * communication and explanation
 > * knowledge & research
-> * trying new paths even at the risk of stumbling
 > * taking own responsibility and independent decisions
 > * Moderate measures preserving life quality.
-To goal of this page is to focus on overall life quality.
+> * Focus on overall life quality.
 This includes keeping all death causes in mind, the numbers, the damage caused, life quality cost (which can include economic costs) of preventing them. // at least advertisements should be banned for things known to be harmful.
-It is always about acquiring new customers into an industry and not about competing on existing customers else the industry would cheer on saving add costs.
+It is always about acquiring new customers into an industry and not about competing on existing customers else the industry would cheer on saving ad costs.
 > * settings that those who want/need can protect to some extent, while most (those not needing/choosing) can go on circumspectly
 > * but strictly avoiding uncontrollable spread and hospital overwhelming.
 Since it is hard for all the affected: the relatives, the medical staff and the patients.
 >
 > If hospitals are filling and the deaths increase, it is time tighten the rules ([more on numbers](#on-numbers)).
 >
 > ### Reconsidering
-> In cold areas/times the strategy above is to loose and rules need to be tighter, since aerosol transmission is hard to prevent.
+> In cold areas/times rules need to be tighter, since aerosol transmission is hard to prevent.
 In warm areas window should be open and air-conditioning should not be used.
 >
+> Two more points
-> In unknown territory obstacles can go unnoticed at first and so an emergency stop can be needed: Outdoor days - which means stopping all non essential entries to foreign or public indoor settings.
-Everything extraordinary should be analyzed, even antibiotics where discovered like this.
+> * trying new paths even at the risk of falling.
+In unknown territory obstacles can go unnoticed and so some form of emergency fall-back can be needed: Up to outdoor days - which means stopping all non essential entries to foreign or public indoor settings.
+> * Obstacles should be analyzed, the next antibiotics may be discovered.

 ## Protection Measures
 The following relies on the assumption that the main transmission of Sars-CoV-2 is [airborne](./transmission.md#recap-airborne-transmission) (either droplet, aerosol or dry form transmission).
 This is not yet confirmed.
 Evidence for dry form transmission is described in [Proposal of a Dry Form Transmission Model](./transmission.md).
 Airborne transmissions can be thought [smoke like](./transmission.md#metaphor-and-measures) or like the reek of alcohol in the case of droplet transmission.
 For the first non-smokers protections measures are suitable and for the latter distancing is enough.